 by Terry Talty

-Someone interviewing Susan Sontag asked her what she reads on the beach, or when she doesn’t want to think too hard, what does she read.
-What did she answer?
-That no matter her mental state, she always wants her thinking to be disrupted.
-She wanted to be made to question established thinking, or her current thinking, or just to learn something new.
-The kind of stuff Sontag liked to read is unsafe if she was guarding what she already thought.
-She wasn’t she was happy to see something that helped her challenge what she currently believed.
+Susan Sontag was once asked what she reads on the beach.
+She said, no matter her mental state, being at the beach, in the library or in her office, she always reads to have her thinking disrupted.
+She wanted to question established thinking, or her current personal thinking, or just to learn something new from everything she read.
+The kind of stuff Sontag liked to read is unsafe for anyone guarding what one already thinks.
 If you look at unsafe art it could disrupt, could cause you to rethink things.

 Looking at Contemporary Visual Art